Webcomic / M Yth

 - Driven to Suicide: Poor Poseida.
 But she definitely gets better.

 - Early-Bird Cameo: Aphrodite and Eros were first shown in Irresponsible.
 Aphrodite's official introduction is in Inflammation and Eros is yet to be seen in the main plotline.

 - Elemental Hair: The Olympian siblings.
 Hades has black hair to parallel his power over the dark flames, Zeus has golden locks like his mother and he represents light, Poseidon has clear hair that reflects everything around it like the water, Hestia has flaming red hair and she's the goddess of hearth, Hera has dark brown hair to show that she's more down to earth and Demeter has flaxseed colored hair as the goddess of harvest.

 - Emotional Maturity Is Physical Maturity: In Distillation, Zeus' mental maturity affected Athena's growth thanks to her being tied to his mind at that moment.
 Also, while in his dreams, his mental maturity also manifested in himself growing up.

-- Everyone Can See It: In Will, everybody could tell Hera was mad at Zeus because of jealousy.
+- Everyone Can See It: In Will, everybody can tell Hera is mad at Zeus because of jealousy.

 - Eyes Always Shut: Selene is always seeing with her eyes closed whenever is her turn to shine on the sky; Helios has constantly closed eyes and they only can be opened with Eos' help, in order to bring daylight.

 - The Final Temptation: In the Irresponsible omake, Demeter tries to seduce Hades into sleeping with her, now that she's human and not bound to the rules of a spring goddess.
 Hades doesn't do it because he realizes he loves Persephone more than her now.
 Demeter, though sad over Hades' rejection, is happy that her daughter has such a faithful husband.

 - Foregone Conclusion: If you know about the original myths, you can foresee the endings of many stories.
 Most of the time, anyway—see Adaptation Expansion above.

 - A Form You Are Comfortable With: A Promise shows that the Titans are way more monstrous than they normally show.
 They look human because Cronus, the most human-like of them, is disgusted and/or scared of his siblings' true forms.